alexanders89/jade_lizard/README.md

 ## Things to Improve

 - **Testing**
 With more time I would like to write more tests and follow the entire project through with a test driven approach and do some more research into testing web sockets.
 For example the tests don't really work well as they just mock behaviour for a user and don't actually create a new socket instance.
+In their current form they also need some changed to the main code to run which is not ideal.
 This is something I would like to spend more time on.

 - **Subscribe and Unsubscribe Functions**
 These feel quite clunky and bigger than they need to be, I'm sure this can be done with one function.